ISISDataPolicy/policy/data_policy.md

 3.4.3 During the proposals process, some elements of the metadata associated with an experiment (such as the title) are indicated as being public; these will be publicly accessible immediately upon the proposal being accepted.
 All other elements of the associated metadata are handled in the same way as the raw experimental data in regards to the embargo period.

-3.4.4 Any PI who wishes their data to be made publicly accessible before the end of the 3 year embargo period can ask ISIS to enable this by emailing isisdata@stfc.ac.uk.
+3.4.4 Any PI who wishes their data to be made publicly accessible before the end of the embargo period can ask ISIS to enable this by emailing isisdata@stfc.ac.uk.

 3.5 Concerning access to facility generated reduced data and associated metadata